10 Tips For Teaching Older Students (10+ Years or Older)

 10. Know what you’re talking about

-A 12 year old boy and his parents are not going to enjoy or appreciate a class with you if you insist on following a teaching style that is directed towards a lower age level or gender.
+A 12-year-old boy and his parents will not enjoy or appreciate a class with you if you insist on following a teaching style directed towards a lower age level or gender.

-While a 10 to 12 year old is a child still, they are at that age where they don’t think of themselves as a kid and are wanting to be treated more like an equal.
-For older students, make sure to keep things professional, fun and age appropriate.
+While 10 to 12-year-old is a child still, they are at that age where they don’t think of themselves as a kid and want to be treated more like equals.
+For older students, keep things professional, fun, and age-appropriate.

 An excellent teacher for younger leaners but not older students.

-For example, if you’re teaching an 11 year old boy who may be at a lower level don’t baby them.
-They are at level 3 because of their proficiency with English, not because of their maturity level.
+For example, if you’re teaching an 11-year-old boy who may be at a lower level, don’t baby them.
+They are at level 3 because of their proficiency in English, not because of their maturity level.

-This is important to keep in mind particularly for your video introduction on any online teaching platform because parents don’t want to book their pre-teen age son or daughter with a teacher who does not have the right style for them.
+This is important to remember, particularly for your video introduction on any online teaching platform, because parents don’t want to book their pre-teen-age son or daughter with a teacher who does not have the right style for them.

-Older students again want to be treated a little bit more like an equal.
-Typically older students have a better command of English so take the opportunity to build rapport, joke around a be cool at the beginning of the lesson.
+Older students again want to be treated more like an equal.
+Typically older students have a better command of English, so take the opportunity to build rapport, joke around, a be cool at the beginning of the lesson.

-Often time this means being flexible with the warm up.
-The warm up is the first few slides where it’s more game oriented as a way to give context to the rest of the lesson.
-Sometimes the warm up is something a bit lame for a 12 year old boy like singing a song.
-Be flexible and adapt everything and anything you need to do to accomplish the lesson objectives.
+Often time this means being flexible with the warm-up.
+The warm-up is the first few slides, where it’s more game-oriented to give context to the rest of the lesson.
+Sometimes the warm-up is a bit lame for a 12-year-old boy, like singing a song.
+Be flexible and adapt to everything and anything you need to do to accomplish the lesson objectives.

-That means complete the warm up in the best way you can.
-Ask them questions, like and dislikes and build a connection so they enjoy class.
+That means completing the warm-up in the best way you can.
+Ask them questions, like and dislikes, and build a connection so they enjoy the class.

 Learn how to expand on the lesson

-Expansion is one of the most important skills any online teacher can develop.
-What expansion means is to adapt the lesson as you’re conducting it to make it appropriate for not only the students language ability but also maturity level.
+Expansion is one of the most critical skills any online teacher can develop.
+What expansion means is adapting the lesson as you’re conducting it to make it appropriate for the student’s language ability and maturity level.

-Lesson objectives are clear, but often times the actual slide or activity is way to simple or way to childish.
+Lesson objectives are clear, but the actual slide or activity must often be more complex or mature.
 Adapt the lesson as needed.
 Again, your goal as the teacher is to meet the lesson objectives.

 Go back to joking and being cool.
 You are free to meet the class objectives as you see fit.

-Often online platforms have a build in reward system like stars or whatever.
-Use the platforms reward system of course but leave it at that.
+Often online platforms have a built-in reward system like stars.
+Use the platform’s reward system, but leave it at that.
 Up to 10 years old, reward systems are essential and motivate students.

-Once a student is 11 or older they become much less effective and it goes back to point 1.
-You end up treating a 13 year old like a 9 year old.
+Once a student is 11 or older, they become much less effective, which goes back to point 1.
+You end up treating a 13-year-old like a 9-year-old.
 For children, their maturity and behavior advance rapidly with each year.

-We’ve found it best that once a student is 11 years or older, an extra reward system is not effective and the student will become resentful for being treated like a little kid.
+We’ve found it best that once a student is 11 years or older, a different reward system is impractical, and the student will resent being treated like a little kid.

-When an older student shows a high level of proficiency over a topic then move on from it or expand on it.
-For example many Chinese students are quite talented at mathematics and get the concept of 90 being “greater” than 80 and are able to vocalize that sentence with ease.
+When an older student shows a high level of proficiency over a topic, move on from it or expand on it.
+For example, many Chinese students are pretty talented at mathematics, get the concept of 90 being “greater” than 80, and can easily vocalize that sentence.

-Do you really need to have them do the next 12 examples of “10 is less than 15” and so forth?
-It gets boring and redundant for the student and it makes them feel like you don’t respect them as you’re not treating them at an appropriate level.
+Do you need to have them do the following 12 examples of “10 is less than 15” and so forth?
+It gets tedious and redundant for the student, making them feel like you don’t respect them as you’re not treating them appropriately.

 Don’t be fake.
 Older students are not stupid and can pick up when you’re being insincere.
 This includes the tone of your voice.
-Keep your tone stable and don’t switch into a high pitched tone you would use for a 6 year old.
-Also consider getting a voice amplifier for class to help your students have a better experience.
+Keep your style stable, and don’t switch to a high-pitched tone you would use for a 6-year-old.
+Also, consider getting a voice amplifier for class to help your students have a better experience.

-This takes practice of course because teachers who are great with older students struggle with young learners for the same reason.
+This takes practice because teachers who are great with older students struggle with young learners for the same reason.

-Like we said at the introduction, it’s not to imply one way is better.
-It’s just that if you’re an amazing teacher for a young learner you’ll need to practice toning it down for older students.
+As we said in the introduction, it’s not to imply one way is better.
+If you’re a fantastic teacher for a young learner, you must practice toning it down for older students.

-For students of all ages, teaching props should be used to demonstrate concepts with students and to make class more fun.
-Just use your professional judgement on what to leverage and what to discard as not appropriate given the students age.
+For students of all ages, teaching props should be used to demonstrate concepts with students and to make the class more fun.
+Just use your professional judgment on what to leverage and what to discard as not appropriate, given the student’s age.

-There is no one prop you should have or use but we do have our suggestions (whiteboards, stuffed animals, things of different colors, letters).
+There is no one prop you should have or use, but we have suggestions (whiteboards, stuffed animals, things of different colors, and letters).

-With young learners, their energy level is almost always quite high and it’s what makes teaching children so difficult.
-But with students who are slightly older you’ll want to be observant and be a step above their energy level.
+With young learners, energy level is almost always relatively high, making teaching children tricky.
+But with slightly older students, you’ll want to be observant and be a step above their energy level.

-You could very well have a 12 year old boy or girl who demonstrate a level of maturity not found with an 8 year old.
-As such, you want to match their level or be slightly higher.
+You could have a 12-year-old boy or girl who demonstrates a level of maturity not found with an 8-year-old.
+As such, you want to match their language or be slightly higher.

 Again it goes back to the first point.
 Don’t baby them.
-If they are calm, collected and appear to be motivated and mature students.
+If they are calm, collected, and appear to be motivated and mature students.
 Treat them as such.
-It’s inappropriate to be at an energy level that is significantly higher than theirs.
+It’s inappropriate to be at a significantly higher energy level than theirs.

 Don’t force anything

-With older students you need to pay attention to their proficiency and interests.
-Some activities designed for an online class are simply age inappropriate.
-You’re not a robot and are typically allowed to teach in your own way.
-The end goal is always to meet the lesson objectives, keep parents happy, and competently teach the student.
+You need to pay attention to older students’ proficiency and interests.
+Some activities designed for an online class are age-inappropriate.
+You’re not a robot and are typically allowed to teach in your way.
+The goal is always to meet the lesson objectives, keep parents happy, and competently teach students.

-Use an activity as a base.
-If it’s too inappropriate then just change the activity all together and never force the student to do something they are not interest in or an activity that is not appropriate for their age or level.
+Use the activity as a base.
+If it’s too inappropriate, then change the activity together and never force the student to do something they are not interested in or an activity that is not appropriate for their age or level.

-Instead of forcing your 12 year old student to sing when they clearly don’t want to expand and ask interesting question about spiders and build rapport.
+Instead of forcing your 12-year-old student to sing when they don’t want to expand, ask exciting questions about spiders and build rapport.

 Know what you’re talking about

-This may seem a bit strange to say, but a lot of advanced lessons teachers themselves need to review so they know what their talking about.
-For example, if you have a lesson about the rock cycle you better know the difference between metamorphic rock and igneous rock is.
+This may seem strange, but many advanced lessons teachers themselves need to review so they know what they’re talking about.
+For example, if you have a lesson about the rock cycle, you better understand the difference between metamorphic and igneous rocks.

 You better be able to explain what exactly a syllable is and why words that have two vowels may only have one syllable.
 You need to know if the number zero is negative or positive (side note – it’s neither, why?)

-The reason is that as a teacher you could very well be asked by your student to explain concepts in more detail.
-It’s your job so don’t fail your students by only being ready to teach little girls the ABC’s and 123’s.
+Your student could ask you to explain concepts in more detail as a teacher.
+It’s your job, so make sure to succeed with your students by being ready to teach little girls the ABCs and 123s.

 Teaching older students conclusion

-To conclude, be open minded and flexible with various levels of proficiency and maturity with regards to your online students.
-You as a teacher will naturally be more skilled with one group over another and that’s fine.
+To conclude, be open-minded and flexible with various proficiency levels and maturity concerning your online students.
+As a teacher, you will naturally be more skilled with one group over another, and that’s fine.
 Work on diversifying your skill set.

-If you’re great with older more advanced students you may find it difficult to be a high energy and playful teacher for young learners.
+If you’re great with older, more advanced students, you may find it challenging to be a high-energy and playful teacher for young learners.
 The converse is true as well.